 Figure 7.
-Newly planted floats showing plugs and blocks.

-Figure 8.
-Overall shot of the newly planted floats.
+Newly planted floats showingFigure 8.
+Overall shot of the newly plantedplugs and blocks.floats.

 In April, of the many sick-looking trays of stocks were removed from the pool and modified air gaps were added to the floats that showed some promise.
 The modified air gaps were comprised of either the original 50 mm gaps with added channels to join them together (Figure 9) or thin strips of 10 or 25 mm polystyrene (Figure 10).